For your free copy of

 Die Cutting Machine...

-Very useful to have around.
+Very useful to have around

 A Die Cutting Machine is not cheap to buy.... but oh! so worth the cost.

-A die cutting machine may not be on your list of priorities when you first start cardmaking but very soon it will be one of those pieces that you will find really useful.
+It may not be on your list of priorities when you first start cardmaking but very soon it will be one of those pieces that you will find really useful.

 They all work in the same basic way and that is to turn a handle on the machine to roll the dies that you buy through them.

-It is the cutting blades in the dies that will give you the cut and shape and these are then added to your cards.
+It is the cutting blades in the dies that will give you the cut and shape and these are then added to your cards

 The dies can be quite expensive so it is worth shopping around and only buy those that you know you will get lots of use from.